hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 Key things to note:

 - Buffer size is 16 bytes.
-- Uses gets(), which doesnâ€™t stop reading, allowing overflow.
+- Uses gets(), which does not stop reading, allowing overflow.
-- Thereâ€™s a hidden function:
+- There is a hidden function:
 ```
 void secret_dough_recipe(void) {
     int fd = open("flag.txt", O_RDONLY);